krvipin15/hiring-assistant-chatbot/README.md

-# TalentScout Hiring Assistant Chatbot
+# AI-Powered Hiring Assistant Chatbot

 An intelligent hiring assistant chatbot for "TalentScout," a fictional recruitment agency.
 This project, part of the AI/ML Intern Assignment, is designed to conduct the initial screening of candidates by gathering essential information and assessing their technical skills through a conversational UI.